Hina Khan & Luv Tyagi Meet Again, This Time They Have A Message For LuvIna Fans!

 Luv & Hina

 The LIVE videos of Hina and Luv were shared by LuvIna fans.
-In the video, Hina is seen telling that Luv Luv doesn't want to stay with her as he is busy and wants to attend his friend's birthday party.
+In the video, Hina is seen telling that Luv doesn't want to stay with her as he is busy and wants to attend his friend's birthday party.
 She also adds that he is ‘guest of honour' at the party and showing attitude to her!

 Hina Complains About Luv!

 She adds that Luv has just come to meet her for two hours.
-During their meet, the duo had talked/chit-chatted and gossiped a lot and applied nail paint (in Hina's Instagram story, Hina is seen making Luv open the nail paint's bottle).
+During their meet, the duo had talked/chit-chatted and gossiped a lot.

 Hina Promises That Next Time They Will Answer Their Fans Questions!